William Cavendish, 1st Duke of Newcastle

 William Cavendish, 1st Duke of Newcastle upon Tyne, KG, KB, PC (c.
-16 December 1593 – 25 December 1676) was an English courtier and supporter of the arts.
-He was a renowned horse breeder, as well as being patron of the playwright Ben Jonson, and the intellectual group known as the Welbeck Circle.
+16 December 1593 – 25 December 1676), who after 1665 styled himself as Prince William Cavendish, was an English courtier and supporter of the arts.
+He was a renowned horse breeder, as well as being patron of the playwright Ben Jonson and the intellectual group known as the Welbeck Circle.

 Despite spending the then enormous sum of £15,000 entertaining Charles I in 1634, he failed to gain a significant political post.
 In the early stages of the First English Civil War, he was appointed Royalist Captain-General in Northern England; he financed much of the war effort himself, later claiming this totalled in excess of £1,000,000.
 After the defeat at Marston Moor in July 1644, a battle fought against his advice, he went into exile in Europe.

-He returned to England after the Stuart Restoration in 1660, and although created Duke of Newcastle in 1665, he remained on the fringes of the court, and became critical of Charles II.
-He died in 1676, and was buried in Westminster Abbey.
+He returned to England after the Stuart Restoration in 1660, and although created Duke of Newcastle in 1665, he remained on the fringes of the court and became critical of Charles II.
+He died in 1676 and was buried in Westminster Abbey.

 Personal details

-William Cavendish was born at Handsworth, South Yorkshire, eldest surviving son of Sir Charles Cavendish and Catherine Ogle, descended from the Barons Ogle.
-He was a grandson of Bess of Hardwick, and courtier William Cavendish.
-He had a younger brother Charles (1594–1654), and the two remained close friends throughout their lives.
+William Cavendish was born at Handsworth, South Yorkshire, the eldest surviving son of Sir Charles Cavendish and Catherine Ogle, descended from the Barons Ogle.
+He was a grandson of Bess of Hardwick and courtier William Cavendish.
+He had a younger brother, Charles (1594–1654), and the two remained close friends throughout their lives.

-In 1618, Cavendish married Elizabeth Howard (1599–1643), with whom he had five children; Jane (1621–1669), Charles (1626–1659), Elizabeth (1626–1663), Henry, 2nd Duke of Newcastle (1630–1691), and Frances.
+In 1618, Cavendish married Elizabeth Howard (1599–1643), with whom he had five children – Jane (1621–1669), Charles (1626–1659), Elizabeth (1626–1663), Henry, 2nd Duke of Newcastle (1630–1691), and Frances.
 Encouraged by their father, Jane and Elizabeth became minor poets and writers.
 In 1645, he married Margaret Lucas, a natural philosopher and writer.
 With his help and support, she became a popular writer of plays, poetry, and fiction, and was known as "mad Madge" for her extravagant style and affected manner.